 - selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Code of Practice on Local Authority Accounting.

-The Chief Finance Officer has also:
+The Head of Finance has also:

 - kept proper accounting records which are up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities.